Tips for Power Washing

-McMillan emphasized the importance of safety when operating a power washer.
-“It may sound foolish, but wearing safety glasses is important,” he said.
-He also suggested wearing gloves and never using a power washer on a ladder of any size.
-McMillan told the story of a friend who recently got a hose caught in the ladder he was on while power washing his home.
-His friend fell from the ladder and is now a paraplegic.
-In 1995, a San-Francisco-area painting contractor impaled himself on his pressure washer wand when he fell off a ladder.
+McMillan emphasizes the importance of safety when operating a power washer.
+“It may sound foolish, but wearing safety glasses is important.”
+He also recommends wearing gloves and never using a power washer on a ladder of any height.
+McMillan tells of a friend who recently got a hose caught in the ladder he was on while power washing his home.
+Unfortunately, his friend suffered a bad fall and is now a paraplegic.
 “Wash everything from the ground.
-If you can’t do the job from the ground, hire a professional,” said McMillan.
+If you can’t do the job from the ground, hire a professional,” cautions McMillan.

 What can and can’t you wash with a power washer?

-McMillan said that most people just want to get the layer of grime off of their home or clean off mold and mildew.
-“You can also use a power washer to get off loose paint or clean out cobwebs that are stuck in places you can’t really brush out,” he said.
+Although most homeowners just want to remove the layer of grime from their home or clean off mold and mildew, McMillan points out, “You can also use a power washer to get off loose paint or clean out cobwebs that are stuck in places you can’t really brush out.”

-McMillan added that a power washer can be used to clean any exterior that is wood, vinyl, concrete, or asphalt.
-“But no windows or shrubbery,” he said.
-McMillan said that it’s important to understand how powerful a power washer is, and to be especially careful with wood.
-“With a fine-point nozzle (on a power washer), you can basically write your name in the wood with it,” he said.
+McMillan adds that a power washer can be used to clean any exterior that is wood, vinyl, concrete, or asphalt, “but no windows or shrubbery.”
+It’s important to understand how powerful a power washer is, and to be especially careful with wood.
+“With a fine-point nozzle (on a power washer), you can basically write your name in the wood.”

 Using a power washer

-McMillan said that there are usually four different sizes of nozzles for power washers.
+McMillan describes the four different sizes of nozzles commonly used for power washers.
 He recommends that you experiment and “work your way up” to see which size nozzle would be best for the cleaning job you are doing.
-“For example, if you use too strong a water stream, you can really damage vinyl,” he said.
+“For example, if you use too strong a water stream, you can really damage vinyl.”

-There are a number of detergents that can be added to the water for an easier cleaning job.
-McMillan said that in most cases a weak solution of bleach works just fine.
+A number of detergents can be added to the water for an easier cleaning job, though according to McMillan, in most cases a weak solution of bleach works just fine.

 Types of power washers

-There are two different ways to power a power washer.
+Power washers are powered two different ways.
 One type is fueled by natural gas, propane, kerosene, etc. The advantage to fuel-powered equipment is more mobility.
-The downside is that they are noisier and create fumes, so you need to take care to have enough ventilation where you are using the power washer.
+The downside is that they are noisier and create fumes, so you must take care to have enough ventilation where you are using the power washer.